hsutter/cppfront/docs/cpp2/declarations.md

     //  Assertion that the size is the square of 4 static_assert( ints.size() == 16 );

-    //  And if can be used at run time, with run time values std::cout << "the square of 4 is (square(4))$\n";
+    //  And it can be used at run time, with run time values std::cout << "the square of 4 is (square(4))$\n";
 }
 //  Prints: